Compostable Plastics: Solution or just more plastic?

 As unfortunate as it is, bioplastics might not be the solution to plastic pollution many had hoped it would be.
 Labels like “compostable” “certified compostable” and “biodegradable” mislead consumers who often end up contaminating waste streams with these bioplastics.

-Conscious consumers may place their bioplastic products in their municipal green bin, believing that it will be composted.
-In reality, these products will often end up in landfill.
+Conscious consumers may place their bioplastic products in their municipal green bin, believing that they will be composted.
+In reality, these products will often end up in landfills.

 Bioplastics also cause problems in recycling streams.
 They look so much like conventional plastic products, that consumers may mistake them as being recyclable.
 According to the City of Toronto’s website, “If biodegradable plastics get into the recycling system - it causes a lot of problems for sorting and re-use.
 If biodegradable plastic is mixed with non-degradable plastics and new products are made - you can imagine what would happen to packaging on a shelf - if components start breaking down.”